Rsvnc/Clarusway/README.md

-I attended Clarusway's bootcamp on April 18, 2022.
-It includes the assignment and work I did there.
+I attended Clarusway's Bootcamp on April 18, 2022.
+It includes the assignment and work I do to improve myself